cidgoh/DataHarmonizer/README.md

 yarn dev
 ```

 This will start a [webpack development server](https://webpack.js.org/configuration/dev-server/) running locally on `localhost:8080`.
 Changes to either `lib` or `web` should be loaded automatically in your browser.
+This serves as interface for testing and debugging the core library components (in the lib directory) and that interface itself (the web directory).

 ### Publishing and Releasing

-`TODO`
+Run yarn build:web to bundle the canonical interface.
+You can open web/dist/index.html in your browser to test the distributable bundle and verify it runs in "offline".

+Run yarn build:lib to bundle the library components into lib/dist.
+That’s what will be published for downstream clients to use (there will be some follow-up work to document and automate that process).
+For now there isn’t much interesting to do with it, unless you really want to go the extra mile and consume your local DH project in another local project to see that working.

+`TODO: describe how to prepare a release containing just the web/dist/ folder and templates`

 ## Acknowledgement